-In our Secrets to Getting Booked Guide, industry leaders shared what worked best for them to increase the bookings they receive each year.
-Many of the photographers shared about creating meaningful connections with vendors and fellow photographers.
+As a wedding photographer, one of your main focuses is to book more weddings each year.
+When you book more weddings, you can grow your business and increase your overall profit.
+In our Secrets to Getting Booked Guide, industry leaders share what works best for them to increase bookings.
+Many of the photographers share about creating meaningful connections with vendors and fellow photographers.
 Continue reading to discover 5 wedding pros’ tips to turning vendors into referral sources.

 Schedule Time to Connect In-Person

 One way Sarah Roshan makes connections with vendors is scheduling time to connect in-person.
 There is value in stepping away from your computer and phone and meeting with them face-to-face.
 This can help give vendors more reasons to talk about and refer you.

 “I make it a goal to have hot chocolate with someone I don’t know at least once a week.
 Make true connections and make it about what you can do for them, not what they can do for you.
 In the end, people want to work with real people.
 Get out of your comfort zone and do the ground work.” – Sarah Roshan

 Create Relationships with Vendors

 Wedding photography duo, Amy and Jordan Demos, recommend creating relationships as soon as you can.
 When you enjoy who you work with, you will continue to love what you do.
 It will also increase the chances those vendors will refer you.